DEFRA/dst-guides/CONTRIBUTING.md

 Leave the PR open for at least 3 working days and ensure at least one other person has reviewed it.

-Once those who have participated in the PR have said they are happy, first [squash]() your commits down to a single commit (checkout the **Completing the commit** section in [Pull requests](/process/pull_request.md) if you are unsure how to do this).
+Once those who have participated in the PR have said they are happy, first **squash** your commits down to a single commit.
 Then merge it in GitHub (not locally).
 Don't forget to also delete the branch in GitHub.

 Sit back, have a :tropical_drink:, and ponder your next contribution!